niess/mulder/docs/source/interface.rst

    .. automethod:: element

-      Fetches a module's element to Mulder's global scope.
+      This method explictly maps the element *symbol* to its module definition.
       For example,

       >>> H = module.element("G4_H")  # doctest: +SKIP